-Over the last decade, South Dakota has been recognized as a leader in trust law and a top-ranked state by Trusts & Estates magazine.
+Over the last decade, South Dakota trust law has been recognized as a leader in trust law and a top-ranked state by Trusts & Estates magazine.

 Advisor friendly trust companies find South Dakota trust statutes important for wealth migration.
 The South Dakota legislature is in session every year, allowing for more progressive and current action and oversight of trust legislation compared to other states.